mpyne-navy/ade-example/instructions/OPNAVINST 6110.1J.md

 those listed in paragraph 1h(d), however, the individuals will need a transfer waiver from NAVPERSCOM (PERS-4) prior to transfer.
-Individuals will be referred to an additional ADSEP board if they fail a subsequent PFA and still have three or more PFA failures in the most recent 4-year period.
+Individuals will be referred to an additional ADSEP board if they fail a subsequent PFA and still have two or more PFA failures in the most recent 3-year period.

 # TABLE 1